huggingface/optimum-habana/examples/text-generation/README.md

 Llama2-70b, Llama2-7b, Llama3-70b, Llama3-8b, Mixtral-8x7B, Falcon-180B and Llama3-405B in FP8 are enabled using the [Intel Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html), which provides model measurement and quantization capabilities in PyTorch.
 From synapse 1.17 / optimum-habana 1.13 release, INC is used by default for measuring and quantization.
 Habana Quantization Toolkit (HQT), which was used earlier, will be removed in future releases.
 To use HQT, disable INC by setting the following environment variable: `USE_INC=0`.

+After measurement, a postprocessing script (quantization_tools/postprocess_measurements.py) should be invoked, to align the scales for matmul_av, matmul_qk with those for k_cache and v_cache, to avoid dequant-quant-scale op before matmul_qk and matmul_av.
+The `-m <location>` argument should point to measurement directory, specified in json file in quantization_config, usually 'hqt_output' in examples.

 More information on enabling fp8 in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html